-New to MLA?
+Are you new to MLA?
 Hear some terms being tossed around that make no sense to you?
 Wonder what the heck an “IRP” is?
-(Hint: it's not something babies do.)
-Check out the MLA glossary and familiarize yourself with words you'll come to use regularly!
+(Hint: it’s not something babies do.)
+Check out the MLA glossary and familiarize yourself with words you will come to use regularly!

 Academy of Health Information Professionals is MLA’s peer-reviewed professional development and career recognition program.
 Also known as “the academy” or “AHIP.”